trytouca/trytouca/docs/docs/sdk/python/main-api.md

 touca.check("student", student)
 ```

-Adding the output object as a single entity works.
-But what if we decided to add
-a field to the return value of `find_student` that reported whether the profile
+But what if we decided to add a field to the return value of `find_student` that
-was fetched from the cache?
+reported whether the profile was fetched from the cache?
+Since this information

-Since this information may change every time we run our tests, we can choose to
+may change every time we run our tests, we can choose to capture different
-capture different fields as separate entities.
+fields as separate entities.

 ```py
 touca.assume("username", student.username)